Oronike Odeleye

 Oronike Odeleye (born 1979/1980) is an American arts consultant and activist based in Atlanta, Georgia.
 She is best known as the co-creator of the #MuteRKelly movement.

 Life and career

-Odeleye was born in Washington, D.C. and raised in Atlanta, Georgia.
+Odeleye was born in Washington, D.C. and moved to Atlanta, Georgia, where she grew up, at the age of three.
 Her father, an African-American sculptor, spent time in Nigeria after completing college and selected her first name from a list bestowed upon him by a Nigerian elder.
 She received her bachelor's degree in film studies from Syracuse University.
 Odeleye is an Atlanta-based arts and entertainment consultant.

 In 2017, after allegations that singer R. Kelly was maintaining a sex cult involving young black women, Odeleye created a petition to ban Kelly's music from Atlanta radio stations.
-Soon after, Kenyette Tisha Barnes reached out to Odeleye to invite her to collaborate on the creation of a grassroots digital campaign to boycott his music, which became #MuteRKelly.
-Odeleye also appeared in the 2019 documentary series Surviving R. Kelly to discuss the campaign.
+Soon after, Kenyette Tisha Barnes contacted Odeleye to invite her to collaborate on creating a grassroots digital campaign to boycott his music, which became #MuteRKelly.
+Odeleye also discussed the campaign in the 2019 documentary series Surviving R. Kelly.

+In November 2022, Odeleye became the artistic director of the National Black Arts Festival.
+She had previously served as the festival director for "One Musicfest".
+One of her major goals was to build a funding model not as susceptible to changing priorities of funders while also advocating for Black art and the Black community itself.